Chapter 169 — Traffic Regulations

 Operation of Bicycle

 Bicyclists in Minnesota have the same rights and duties as other vehicle drivers.
-They must generally ride near the …
+They must generally ride as close to …

 169.223